 Caregiver story - Michelle

-Michelle is a caregiver in Wellington, caring for five children – one boy and four girls, aged between 20 months and seven years old.
+Michelle is a caregiver in Te Whanganui-a-Tara, caring for 5 tamariki – 1 tama and 4 girls, aged between 20 months and 7 years old.

 Her style of caregiving has always been based around a carefully planned routine.

 "Routines are big for me.
 Also they help the children to have more structure and it helps them to feel more secure in whatever's going on."

 Michelle – video transcript

 Michelle: I’m Michelle and I’m a caregiver in Wellington.
 I care for five children, one boy and four girls.
 I like to feel settled somewhere so that’s what I try to nurture in children first of all is that safety, that they’re safe and that this is their place.
 No matter where they’ve come from, no matter what they’ve been through this is their place.

 I’ve been in situations where one of the girls in my care jammed her fingers and instead of crying just stood there and looked at me and that was horrific for me, because I’ve never seen a child be hurt and not be able to cry and now she’s just like anyone else.
 If she hurts herself she knows that it’s safe for her to call out to me that she’s hurt and to me that was a big thing.

 I think that for a person to know who they are it is important that they know where they came from, if they can find it back in their marae, awesome.
 If they can find it in their wider whānau, awesome.
 Anything that can help strengthen them is good.

 To anybody thinking about caregiving just do it.
 If it’s in your heart and that’s what you want to do, do it.
 There’s kids out there who need help especially Māori caregivers we need heaps of Māori caregivers, so if you want to do it, go and do it.

 Her days are run just like any whānau.